bugzmanov/nes_ebook/src/chapter_5.md

  <div style="text-align:center"><img src="./images/ch5/image_1_a_cartridge.png" width="20%"/></div>

-The first version of the cartridges was relatively straightforward.
+The first version of the cartridges was relatively simple.
 They carried two banks of ROM memory: PRG ROM for code and CHR ROM for visual graphics.

 Upon insertion into the console, PRG ROM got connected to CPU, and CHR ROM got connected to PPU.
-So on a hardware level, CPU wasn't able to access CHR ROM, and PPU wasn't able to access PRG ROM.
+So on a hardware level, CPU wasn't able to access CHR ROM directly, and PPU wasn't able to access PRG ROM.

 > Later versions of cartridges had additional hardware:
-> * mappers to provide access to extended ROM memory: both CHR ROM and PRG ROM (beyond addressable 64 KiB)
+> * mappers to provide access to extended ROM memory: both CHR ROM and PRG ROM
-> * extra RAM with a battery to save and restore game state
+> * extra RAM (with a battery) to save and restore a game state

 However, we won't be working with cartridges.
-We will be working with files containing ROM images.
+An emulator with files containing dumps of ROM spaces.

 There are several file formats for ROM dumps; the most popular one is iNES designed by [Marat Fayzullin](http://fms.komkon.org)

  <div style="text-align:center"><img src="./images/ch5/image_2_ines_file_format.png" width="60%"/></div>

-The file consists of 3-4 sections:
+The file contains 3-4 sections:
 * 16-byte header
 * optional 512 of so-called Trainer, a data created by Famicom copiers to keep own mapping.
 We can skip this section if it is being present.
 * Section containing PRG ROM code